 How to get to Palermo Soho?

 There aren’t a lot of buses that cut through Soho, you can take the 34 or the 39.
-But you’re best option is to take the Subte D line to the Scalabrini Ortiz or Plaza Italia stops and walk up from there.
+But your best option is to take the Subte D line to the Scalabrini Ortiz or Plaza Italia stops and walk up from there.

 Everywhere I mentioned above, pinned conveniently on a Google Map.